 Mon, Thu-Sat 10am-6pm; Tue, Wed 10am-8pm

 A division of the New York Public Library, the Schomburg Center isn't just a unique place to dig through rare books, manuscripts, photographs, moving images and more related to black culture, it's also a great spot for checking out fascinating (and free) exhibitions.
-Currently on view: Femmetography: The Gaze Shifted, about the black feminine gaze, and A Ballad for Harlem, a deep dive into the people and places that have made Harlem Harlem.
+Currently on view: Femmetography: The Gaze Shifted, about the black feminine gaze, and A Ballad for Harlem, a deep dive into the people and places that have made Harlem Harlem, closing on December 31.